 - a.
 Both teachers shall work the first, second and last day of the student school year; - b.
 Both teachers shall attend the annual open house in the Fall; - c.
 Both teachers shall attend all Fall conferences; - d.
 In the event that one of the teachers is absent, the partner teacher shall make every reasonable effort to cover the class.
-On such day, the partner teacher shall either be paid his/her per diem rate of pay or shall be granted an equal amount of compensatory time.
+On such day, the partner teacher shall either be paid their per diem rate of pay or shall be granted an equal amount of compensatory time.
 (For these purposes, the per diem rate of pay shall be defined as 1/185 of the partner teacher's annual salary).
-Subject to the review of the e.
-The partner teachers shall be considered to be part-time employees and as such shall be entitled to all of the rights and privileges of other Unit A members subject to the following: where applicable, benefits shall be pro-rated (e.g., each teacher shall receive one-half of his/her salary and shall receive either fifteen (15) half sick days or seven and one-half (7.5) full sick days; and the cost of health insurance to the Town shall not exceed the cost of health insurance for one teacher.
+Subject to the review of the Superintendent, the building principal shall designate which option shall be implemented. - e.
+The partner teachers shall be considered to be part-time employees and as such shall be entitled to all of the rights and privileges of other Unit A members subject to the following: where applicable, benefits shall be pro-rated (e.g., each teacher shall receive one-half of their salary and shall receive either fifteen (15) half sick days or seven and one-half (7.5) full sick days; and the cost of health insurance to the Town shall not exceed the cost of health insurance for one teacher.